focus-editor/focus/LOG.md

         + Display directory contents
             + Filter files we're not going to open anyway
             + Don't draw file paths for the navigator (unless starting from root)
+        + Don't scan folders on every keystroke
         - Switch between modes while the dialog is open
             - Make the default size of the open file dialog smaller
             - When switching in between, start an animation
                 - While animation is playing, don't draw anything
+        - Expand the dialog if there's no space in the input
         - Support clicking on path chunks
             - Highlight on hover
     - Create new files: